-Interstate 580 overlays the U.S. 395 freeway in western Nevada between Fairview Drive in Carson City and Interstate 80 in Reno.
-Completion of the freeway through Washoe Valley connected the Nevada capital city to the Interstate system for the fist time.
+Interstate 580 overlays U.S. 395 in western Nevada between Fairview Drive in Carson City and I-80 in Reno.
+Completion of the freeway through Washoe Valley connected the Nevada capital city to the Interstate system.
 I-580 serves both through traffic and commuters, varying between urban stretches through Reno and Carson City, and hugging the eastern slopes of Steamboat Hills to the Galena Creek concrete arch bridge overlooking Pleasant Valley.

 Interstate 580 in Nevada is part of High Priority Corridor 68: Washoe County Corridor and U.S. 95 Las Vegas to Reno Corridor.

 Planning for the North-South Freeway in Reno started in 1957.
 Studies underway by 1963 resulted in a recommended freeway alignment in 1968.
 Community opposition however, and lawsuits filed in 1972 and 1973, required an Environmental Impact Study (EIS) be conducted.
 Meanwhile work on the freeway north from Reno was underway, with U.S. 395 completed from Exit 35 (formerly Exit 67) (2nd Street / Glendale Avenue) to Exit 72 (North Virginia Street) at Panther Valley.
 This section opened to traffic in 1973.3